H5GG/H5GG/README.md

 and you can customize UI by using [HTML+CSS](/examples-HTML5/) without computer.

-and you can make your own tweak(dylib) by click one button, then just select your icon and .html file, so easy!
+and you can make your own tweak(dylib) by click one button, so easy!